-Shadowing is an arrangement where a prospective doctor observes an existing FY1 (Foundation Year 1) doctor undertaking the usual activities required of their role before taking over the role themselves.
+Shadowing is an arrangement where a prospective FY1 (Foundation Year 1) doctor observes an existing FY1 doctor undertaking the usual activities required of their role before taking over the role themselves.

-It helps forthcoming FY1 doctors become more familiar with working practices and hospital systems.
-It also helps new doctors gain confidence and professional skills and helps to improve patient care.
+It helps incoming FY1 doctors become more familiar with working practices and hospital systems.
+It also helps them gain confidence and professional skills and helps to improve patient care.

 It can also be an opportunity for incoming FY1 doctors to develop working relationships with the clinical and educational supervisors they may work with in the future.